1 killed, 1 critically injured in US-290 rollover crash

 1 patient was extricated by fire crews and transported by @cyfairfd EMS in critical condition.
 A 2nd patient was pronounced deceased on-scene. @HCSOTexas is investigating.#hounews pic.twitter.com/gkJy4ooenA

-The inbound lanes of US-290 near Huffmeister Road will be closed until at least 6:30 a.m., deputies say.
+The inbound lanes of US-290 near Huffmeister Road were closed until at least 6:30 a.m., deputies said.

-Traffic is being directed off the freeway at the West Road/N. Eldridge Parkway exit.

-@HCSO_5Patrol units responded to a Major accident at 20529 US 290.
-CyFair EMS confirmed one person deceased and one transported to local hospital in critical condition.
-Inbound US 290 lanes near Huffmeister Rd closed until at least 6:30 am.
-Expect traffic delays. #HouNews pic.twitter.com/F0wflodic5— HCSOTexas (@HCSOTexas) February 1, 2021